Listing of Books

 In June, 2019, co-editors Cherice Bock and Stephen Potthoff were pleased to present Volume 6, entitled Quakers, Creation Care, and Sustainability.
 In this unprecedented gathering of essays on ecology, creation care, and sustainability, over two dozen Quaker authors and scholars address some of the most pressing concerns of our day.
 Beginning with Quaker themes historically, essays also move toward developing a Quaker ecotheology, discuss Quaker approaches to the environment within academic disciplines, and share stories of sustainability—both individually and organizationally.
 As a disciplinary contribution to the world from the Friends Association for Higher Education, this book not only reports on ecotheology in action, it also contributes to its furtherance with the discussion questions at the end of each section and an expansive bibliography.
 An excellent resource for study groups or the classroom, readers concerned about the environment, climate change, and the role of people of faith in caring for the planet will find this volume a must-read.

-Our 2020 conference at Earlham College and Earlham School of Religion in June, 2020 will include a disciplinary theme of Quakers and Peace Work, which will yield chapters for Volume 8 in 2021.
+Our next conference, at Earlham College and Earlham School of Religion, tentatively scheduled for June, 2021, will include a disciplinary theme of Quakers and Peace Work, which will yield chapters for Volume 8.

 FAHE Book Committee invites book-subject topics for future editions, as we cover Quaker contributions across the disciplines, such as Psychology & Mental Health, Science & Medicine, Bible & Theology, Food Sciences, Spirituality & Religion, and the Arts.
 Potential contributors and editors, please contact the Book Committee.